 - Fill in any gaps with pens.
 If your stamped image has a few gaps, use a thin marker pen to carefully complete any parts of the design which are missing.

-- Stamp onto thin paper - instead of stamping directly onto the curved surface, try stamping onto thin paper, such as tissue paper, and adhering this to the surface with glue as we have done to make this candle holder - Rubber Stamped Jar Candle Holder.
+- Stamp onto thin paper: Instead of stamping directly onto the curved surface, try stamping onto thin paper, such as tissue paper, and adhering this to the surface with glue.
 This is a similar technique to the one we use to add stamped decorations to candles.